24M0766/CS725_FML_Project/README.md

 This is a very crude recommendation system that suggests songs based on input.
+This uses the GTZAN dataset.
+Please make sure to have the dataset or any other dataset that has songs before running the code.
+The input can be given by changing the path in the input_audio_file variable in the code.

 We extract the following musical features:
   1. MFCC - Mel Frequency Cepstral Coefficients: Represent the short-term power spectrum of sound.
 In layma terms it means it captures the texture of sound.
 Different instruments have different textures.
 This is used to identify the various instruments.